Snow camp FAQs

 queen sized bed in Ahwahnee cottage

-– – – those without cold weather camping gear (or who just want to be more comfortable) spend a bit more on a wood-floored, canvas roofed/sided tent cabin, (optionally heated, but bring a reeeealy good sleeping bag or even two) with various double bed and single bed combinations, electric lighting, but no phones/TV/fridge, restroom/showers nearby, lounge with free guest WiFi, walking distance (or a free daytime shuttle bus ride) from the campground.
+– – – those without cold weather camping gear (or who just want to be more comfortable) spend a bit more on a wood-floored, canvas roofed/sided tent cabin, (optionally heated, but bring a reeeealy good sleeping bag or even two) with various double bed and single bed combinations, electric lighting, restroom/showers nearby, lounge with free guest WiFi, walking distance (or a free daytime shuttle bus ride) from the campground.
 (Renting a tent cabin ( or a wood-walled cabin without a bath) could be less expensive than renting proper winter camping gear / tent.
 AND it will not matter how late you leave town, as you will not need to pitch a tent out in the potential weather, you just move right into your tent cabin.)

 If you camp and the weather gets too interesting for you, heated wood-walled cabins or canvas tent cabins (a few of which have heaters) are within walking distance of where people will be camping, or if they are sold out (not often in the winter), the Yosemite Lodge (just two miles away), has nice rooms.
 On previous trips some people who initially planned to camp have borrowed a parent’s credit card in case they wanted to bail from the trip.
 (A couple of years some people camping did rent cheap tent cabins the last night.)